jonathanharrell/hiq/README.md

 ### Containers

 Containers are simple wrappers around your content.
-Adding the `.is-fluid` class will cause the container stretch across the full browser width.
+Adding the `.is-fluid` class will cause the container to stretch across the full browser width.

 ```html
 <div class="container"></div>